GET TO KNOW OUR CREW

 Advice for a future student:Come to Outward Bound with an open mind and an open heart.
 Push yourself beyond your comfort zone, physically and emotionally, and you will accomplish much more than your expectations.

-Favorite field meal to cook:Chili-Mac
+Favorite field meal to cook:Stir Fry, with my Special Sauce

 A little about me:Hey, y’all!
 I’m Jimmy (he/him) and I’m super excited to get to know you!
 I was born in Silver Spring, Maryland but I’ve spent most of my life in Texas.
 Sun-scorched forests, ancient caves, and creepy crawlies are my bread and butter.
 I’ve been everywhere from Rome to Bangkok to Ho Chi Minh City and a bunch of places in between.
 One of my life goals is to find the perfect banh mi sandwich.
 When I’m not working I spend a lot of time going on walks, reading fantasy/sci fi novels, listening to rock n roll, and running games of Dungeons & Dragons for my friends!
 Can’t wait to get out there and explore with you!